-Low adiponcetin associated with increased pancreatic cancer riskDecember 14th, 2012 in Cancer /
+Low adiponcetin associated with increased pancreatic cancer riskDecember 14, 2012 in Medicine & Health / Cancer

 Low prediagnostic levels of circulating adiponectin were associated with an increased risk of pancreatic cancer, according to a study published December 14 in the Journal of the National Cancer Institute.